Welcome to the Integrated Adolescent Safeguarding Support Service (IASS).

 Your knowledge of current legislation will be up to date and current.

-You will have lead a multi-disciplinary team to a high performing standard.
+You will have worked within a collaborative multi-disciplinary team to deliver services to Young People.

 The London Borough of Havering is a Disability Confident employer.
 Candidates who declare that they have a disability in accordance with the Equality Act 2010 and meet the essential criteria as specified in the Job Profile will be guaranteed an interview.